DataDog/integrations-core/amazon_msk/README.md

 ### Configuration

-1. Edit the `amazon_kafka.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Amazon MSK performance data.
-See the [sample amazon_kafka.d/conf.yaml][8] for all available configuration options.
+1. Edit the `amazon_msk.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Amazon MSK performance data.
+See the [sample amazon_msk.d/conf.yaml][8] for all available configuration options.

 2. [Restart the Agent][9].

 ### Validation

-[Run the Agent's status subcommand][10] and look for `amazon_kafka` under the Checks section.
+[Run the Agent's status subcommand][10] and look for `amazon_msk` under the Checks section.

 ## Data Collected